 Tours

-Before starting with the visit, I just wanted to mention that Acre is a touristic city.
-And many firms offer tours either only to the city or combined with other nearby attractions, like Haifa and Rosh HaNikra Grottoes.
-Therefore, if you love joining tours, consider this option.
+Before starting the visit, I just wanted to mention that Acre is a tourist destination.
+And many firms offer tours either only to the town or combined with other nearby attractions, like Haifa and Rosh HaNikra Grottoes.
+Therefore, if you love joining tours, see the Bein Harim offer above.

 Old Acre Development Company